npryce/hamkrest/README.md

           assertThat("xyzzy", startsWith("x") and endsWith("y") and !contains("a"))

  * Easier to extend.
-You can convert named functions into matchers:
+You can convert named unary predicates into matchers.

           val isBlank = Matcher(String::isBlank)

           assertThat(input, isBlank)

-   As a shortcut, you can pass named functions to the `assertThat`, `and` and `or` functions:
+   As a shortcut, you can pass named functions to the `assertThat`, `and`, `or` and many other functions that take a matcher.

           assertThat(input, String::isBlank)

+   You can also convert a named binary predicate and the second argument to a matcher for first argument, which works well for extension methods.

+          fun String.hasLength(n: Int): Boolean = this.length == n

+          val isTheRightLength = Matcher(String::hasLength, 8)

+          assertThat(secretCode, isTheRightLength)

    You can use function and property references to match features of a value: